 Milk thistle (2005).
 Review of Natural Products.
 St. Louis: Wolters Kluwer Health.

 Other Works Consulted

 Angulo P, Lindor KD (2010).
 Primary biliary cirrhosis.
 In M Feldman et al., eds., Sleisenger and Fordtran's Gastrointestinal and Liver Disease, 9th ed., vol. 2, pp. 1477–1488.
+Philadelphia: Saunders.

 Bacon BR (2015).
 Cirrhosis and its complications.
-In DL Longo et al., eds., Harrison's Principles of Internal Medicine, 18th ed., vol. 2, pp. 2592–2602.
-New York:
+In DL Kasper et al., eds., Harrison's Principles of Internal Medicine, 19th ed., vol. 2, pp. 2058–2067.
+New York: McGraw-Hill Education.

 Bataller R (2008).
 Cirrhosis of the liver.
 In EG Nabel, ed., ACP Medicine, section 4, chap.
 9. Hamilton, ON: BC Decker.

 Carithers RL, McClain CJ (2010).
 Alcoholic liver disease.
 In M Feldman et al., eds., Sleisenger and Fordtran's Gastrointestinal and Liver Disease, 9th ed., vol. 2, pp. 1383–1400.
+Philadelphia: Saunders.

-ByHealthwise StaffPrimary Medical ReviewerAdam Husney, MD - Family MedicineSpecialist Medical ReviewerW.
+ByHealthwise StaffPrimary Medical ReviewerAdam Husney, MD - Family MedicineE.
+Gregory Thompson, MD - Internal MedicineKathleen Romito, MD - Family MedicineSpecialist Medical ReviewerW.
 Thomas London, MD - Hepatology

-Current as ofNovember 14, 2014
+Current as ofNovember 15, 2016

 Current as of: